zarf-dev/proposals/0048-schema-update-process/README.md

 If there is not a replacement for a field then  `zarf dev convert` will error and recommend an alternative approach to replacing the field.

-During an internal conversion, for example, converting an an already built v1alpha1 package during `zarf package deploy` Zarf must always convert the package to the latest schema version without any data loss.
-To achieve this, removed fields from an earlier schema version will be added to newer objects as private fields.
-Keeping the fields private, stops users from setting them outside of conversions and keeps them out of the new schema.
+When Zarf internally converts an older schema version to a newer schema version (for example, while deploying a v1alpha1 package), it must always convert to the latest schema version without data loss.
+To achieve this, fields that were removed from earlier schema versions are preserved as private fields in newer objects.
+These private are kept out of the new schema.

 In the below example, `dataInjections` is set as a private field on Zarf components so that it can be set during conversions between v1alpha1 and v1beta1.
-It will not be included in the v1beta1 schema, and since Zarf validates against the schema on create users will be unable to create v1beta1 packages with `dataInjections`.
+It will not be included in the v1beta1 schema, and since Zarf validates against the schema on create users will be unable to create v1beta1 packages with `dataInjections` set.
 Likewise, since `dataInjections` is a private field, SDK users will not be able to set it directly.

 ```go
 type ZarfComponent struct {